-Most sessions integrate simulation to provide learners with the opportunity to apply course content in a formative and interactive environment.
-Simulation encounters ensure that learners are able to put theory into practice while receiving feedback and direction.
+Clinical simulation provides learners with the opportunity to apply course content in a formative and interactive environment.
+Simulated clinical encounters ensure that learners are able to put theory into practice while receiving feedback and direction.

 The Online Learning Management System (LMS) includes all session slides, tip-sheets, and session-specific resources.

 The LMS also includes interactive modules which complement didactic sessions to provide orientation to foundational topics.

 Weekly Multiple Choice Quizzes (MCQs) are conducted on the Online Learning System to ensure learners are able to identify the key session objections from each week of programming.

 To help support a learner’s transition into training, our programs offer individualized mentorship upon request.
-Confidential consultations with mentors can include generalized discussion on practice in Ontario, to recommendations and supports that will assist learners in future training.
+Confidential consultations with mentors may include generalized discussion on practice in Ontario, recommendations, and supports that will assist learners in future training.

 Touchstone Institute is committed to meeting learners’ needs through continuous review, renewal, and enhancement of our program offerings.
 Collecting and applying feedback from our stakeholders is a pillar in our work.
 We take great care to develop and renew our curricula to ensure we meet the evolving needs and expectations of our stakeholders and learners.